 Telecommunications companies are obliged to provide new employees with information on data privacy regulations.
-Deutsche Telekom goes beyond this legal requirement: Every two years, we train all of our employees in Germany and commit them to data privacy and telecommunications secrecy.
-Corresponding requirements for national companies are in place.
-We have also introduced specific trainings in the customer and human resources departments where the risk of data abuse is higher.
-These trainings include online courses for independent learning, presentations on data privacy and face-to-face courses on specific topics such as "Data privacy at call centers."
+We go above and beyond these legal requirements.
+Every two years, we train all of our employees in Germany and commit them to data privacy and telecommunications secrecy.
+Corresponding requirements for our national companies are in place.
+We have also introduced specific training in the customer and human resources departments, where the risk of data abuse is higher.
+This training includes online courses for independent learning, presentations on data privacy and face-to-face courses on specific topics such as data protection at call centers.
 This helps us make sure that all employees have in-depth understanding of the relevant data privacy policies.

 Annual review of measures through audits and certifications

 We conduct an annual Group data privacy audit to measure and improve the general data privacy standards throughout the Group.
 30 percent of the Group employees, who are randomly selected, are asked to participate in an online survey.
 The Group data privacy audit is supplemented by self-assessments completed by the data privacy officers at the national companies on implementation of the requirements defined in our "Binding Corporate Rules on Privacy."